kurrent-io/documentation/docs/getting-started/use-cases/mix-and-match-database/tutorial-2.md

    You will see a few items in each cart.

    ::: tip
    If you're stuck with the output and can't exit, press `q` to exit.
-You're likely paging mode because the output has overflowed.
+You're likely in paging mode because the output has overflowed.
    :::

    ::: info Quick Quiz